Location: Houston, Texas

-Bill Jackson has been repeatedly recognized as a leading environmental litigator by Chambers & Partners USA Guide, Texas Super Lawyers, and Texas Rising Stars; as a Top Rated Lawyer in Energy, Environmental and Natural Resources by The American Lawyer and The National Law Journal; as a Top Rated Lawyer in Texas by The Texas Lawyer, as AV-Preeminent by Martindale-Hubble, as Superb/10 by AVVO, and as one of Houston's Best Lawyers by Houston and H-Texas Magazines.
-Jackson is a Life Fellow of the Texas and Houston Bar Associations, is a nationally recognized speaker on natural resource damages and environmental litigation matters, and represents clients in several of the largest environmental litigation matters in the country.
+Bill Jackson has been repeatedly recognized as a leading environmental litigator by Chambers & Partners USA Guide, Texas Super Lawyers, AVVO and Texas Rising Stars; as a Top Rated Lawyer in Energy, Environmental and Natural Resources by The American Lawyer and The National Law Journal; as a Top Rated Lawyer in Texas by The Texas Lawyer, as AV-Preeminent by Martindale-Hubble; and as one of Houston's Best Lawyers by Houston, Houstonia, and H-Texas Magazines.
+He is a Life Fellow of the Texas and Houston Bar Associations, is a nationally recognized speaker on natural resource damages and environmental litigation matters, and represents clients in several of the largest environmental litigation matters in the country.

 - Serving as Special Counsel to the Attorney General of the State of New Jersey in pursuing remediation costs, economic damages, and natural resource damages associated with the dioxin contamination of the Passaic River and Newark Bay.

-- Representing transportation-sector clients in significant natural resource damages and remediation matters involving the Portland Harbor Superfund Site in Oregon and the Clark Fork River Basin Superfund Site in Montana, and the Malone Superfund Site, on Galveston Bay.
+- Representing private-sector clients in significant natural resource damages and remediation matters involving the Portland Harbor Superfund Site in Oregon, the Clark Fork River Basin Superfund Site in Montana, and the Malone Superfund Site, on Galveston Bay.

-- Serving as co-national counsel for a major railroad in its system-wide effort to recover environmental remediation costs and property damages at various sites across the country for almost a decade.
+- Serving as co-national counsel for a major railroad in its system-wide effort to assess, remediate, and recover environmental remediation costs and property damages at various sites across the country.

 - Representing various petrochemical and pipeline companies in litigation related to reserves, royalty disputes, pipeline failures, contract and indemnity matters, and take-or-pay disputes.